Making sure your pet gets all the vaccinations they need is vital to keeping them fit and healthy.

 Why does my pet need to be vaccinated?

-Vaccines are vital for protecting your cat, dog or rabbit from contracting dangerous diseases and illnesses.
-Some of these can be infectious so you should always make sure your pet's protected.
+Vaccines are vital for protecting your cat or dog from contracting dangerous diseases and illnesses.
+Some of these can be infectious so you should always make sure you protect your pet.

-Many pedigrees, whether a kitten or a puppy, should already have been vaccinated by the time they get to you.
+Many pedigrees, whether a cat or a dog, should already have been vaccinated by the time they get to you.
 But it's always important to check what jabs your pet has had before you take it home.

 It's a good idea to get advice from the vet so you know exactly what vaccines your pet may need.
 Your vet can help you set up a pet vaccination clinic schedule so you know when the booster injections are due.